 Lentil plants are herbaceous, with thin stems and branches.
 Plant height ranges from 12 inches to 15 inches for most varieties, but can vary from 8 inches to 30 inches depending on variety and environment.

 The plants have a slender taproot with fibrous lateral roots.
 Rooting patterns range from a many-branched, shallow root system to types that are less branched and more deeply rooted.
 The taproot and lateral roots at the surface layers of soil have nodules that vary in shape from round to elongated.
 The stems are square and ribbed and usually thin and weak, while the branches sprout directly from the main stem and may emerge from the cotyledon node below ground or from nodes above ground.

 The leaves of the lentil are relatively small compared to those of other large-seeded food pulses.
-The pods are oblong, compressed, 6 to 20 mm long and 3 to 10 mm wide, and usually contain one to two lens-shaped seeds.
-Seed diameter ranges from 2 to 9 mm, while colors can vary from light green or greenish red to gray, tan, brown, or black.
+The pods are oblong, compressed, 6 to 20 millimeters long and 3 to 10 millimeters wide, and usually contain one to two lens-shaped seeds.
+Seed diameter ranges from 2 to 9 millimeters, while colors can vary from light green or greenish red to gray, tan, brown, or black.
 The seeds of some varieties can have purple and black mottling and speckling.

-Lentils are usually sown in late April or early May, when soil temperatures are above 40 degrees F (4 degrees C).
+Lentils are usually sown in late April or early May, when soil temperatures are above 40 ° Fahrenheit (4 ° Celsius).
 The North American lentil crop is planted in early spring and harvested in late summer.
 Early seeding will increase the height and size of the plant at first bloom, while planting after April can result in lower quality and diminished seed yield.